teddygroves/teddygroves.github.io/content/posts/data_fetching.md

 ```

 The skate-specific information, i.e. the name and country of each skater and
-the table recording their technical scores, lies in html divs with the class
+the table recording their technical scores, lives in html divs with the class
 `skat-wrap`.
 We can get a list of BeautifulSoup obejects representing all the
 `skat-wrap` elements for a page with another function: